iamdcj/front-end-developer-interview-answers/questions-answers/general.md

 ### What is Flash of Unstyled Content?
 How do you avoid FOUC?
 ---
 ### Explain some of the pros and cons for CSS animations versus JavaScript animations.
+---
+### Can you describe the difference between progressive enhancement and graceful degradation?